confluentinc/ksql/docs/reference/server-configuration.md

 documentation in the [function](/developer-guide/ksqldb-reference/scalar-functions) guide for details.

+## `ksql.endpoint.logging.log.queries`

+Whether or not to log the query portion of the URI when logging endpoints.
+Note that enabling this may log sensitive information.

+## `ksql.endpoint.logging.ignored.paths.regex`

+A regex that allows users to filter out logging from certain endpoints.
+Without this filter, all endpoints are logged.
+An example usage of this configuration would be to disable heartbeat logging, for example, ksql.endpoint.logging.ignored.paths.regex=.*heartbeat.*, which can otherwise be verbose.
+Note that this works on the entire URI, respecting the ksql.endpoint.logging.log.queries configuration)

 ## `ksql.heartbeat.enable`

 If enabled, ksqlDB servers in the same ksqlDB cluster send heartbeats to each